ChessAnalysis/chess-analysis/README.md

 Chess Analysis
 ===================

 5 millions of chess games have been recorded from the very beginning of chess history to the last tournaments of Magnus Carlsen.
+It's time to analyse all of them!

 We hope to gather various interesting insights on the skills, ratings, or styles of (famous) chess players.
-In fact numerous applications can be considered such as cheat detection, computation of an intrinsic, "universal" rating, or the determination of key moments chess players blunder.
+In fact numerous applications can be and have been considered such as cheat detection, computation of an intrinsic, "universal" rating, or the determination of key moments chess players blunder.
 For instance we would like to answer a question like "Who are the best chess players in history?"

 For doing so, you typically need to analyze millions of moves with chess engines; it requires lots of computations.

-Our goal is to propose an open infrastructure for ```large-scale analysis of chess games```.
+Our goal is to propose an open infrastructure for **large-scale analysis of chess games**.
 Specifically, we aim to:
  * replicate state-of-the-art research results (e.g., on cheat detection or intrinsic ratings);
  * provide open data and procedures for exploring new directions;